ncatlab/nlab-content/pages/0/8/0/6/16080/content.md

 Here in [[FRS-formalism]] a [[2d CFT]] is formalized as a [[boundary field theory]] to a 3d [[TQFT]] based on the [[Turaev-Viro model]], similar to the [[CS-WZW correspondence]].

-Another discussion involving just these keywords is in
+Another discussion involving these keywords:

 * {#FreedTeleman18} [[Daniel Freed]], [[Constantin Teleman]], _Topological dualities in the Ising model_ ([arXiv:1806.00008](https://arxiv.org/abs/1806.00008))